 Chapter 11 bankruptcy is typically defined as reorganization bankruptcy for business owners.
 This chapter allows business owners to continue to operate their businesses through reorganization methods, offering a complete or partial relief from debt and contracts and giving the business a fresh start.

 During the court-supervised reorganization plan process, the owner typically stays in control of the business.
 This often gives the owner time to re-evaluate his or her business plan, return excessive equipment, change locations if necessary, and create new initiatives that will increase profitability and decrease expenses.

 Owners may also use Chapter 11 bankruptcy as a liquidation tool if you would like to sell business property.
 This chapter will allow the owner to do an orderly liquidation of his or her business property, as opposed to the liquidation process in a Chapter 7 bankruptcy where a trustee will auction everything.

 Individuals who exceed the qualifiable income levels for Chapter 13 bankruptcy can also file Chapter 11 bankruptcy.

-Chapter 7 bankruptcy is an option for business owners who own business property but would like to permanently shut down their businesses.
-For business owners with few assets, business Chapter 7 bankruptcy may be the best debt relief option.
+Chapter 7 Bankruptcy is an option for business owners who would like to permanently shut down their business.
+For business owners with few assets and/or overwhelming debt, business Chapter 7 bankruptcy may be the best debt relief option.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.